The best tubeless tyre puncture repair tools 2025 for road and gravel tyres

 Reasons to avoid

 This kit comes with the traditional fork encased in one bar end, a knife to trim plugs in the other, plus 3 packs of different size strips.
-The strips are described as being small for road, medium for gravel tires, and large for mountain.
-Our first attempt with the medium strip fared poorly with the tacky strip sticking to the tines of the fork and itself, failing to stay in the tire.
+The strips are described as being small for road, medium for gravel tyres, and large for mountain.
+Our first attempt with the medium strip fared poorly, with the tacky strip sticking to the tines of the fork and itself, failing to stay in the tyre.
 A second attempt using the smaller strip went smoothly and held well despite a tricky placement right next to a knob.
-The knife to trim down the strip worked well and did not create any resistance or pull any of the strip back out as we were concerned it might.
+The knife to trim down the strip worked well and did not create any resistance or pull any of the strips back out, as we were concerned it might.
 With this in mind, this kit may be best for a more aggressive gravel adventure bike or to share with a mountain bike.

-Having a color pop or color-coordinated bar end is also an appeal as these come in 12 color options.
-They are the most involved to fit into drop bars and also the slowest to remove.
-Utilizing the 4mm hex to get a comforting snug install also means you need the 4mm to get the tools out of the bar ends.
-It’s not a complicated ordeal, but potentially an issue of lost time and lost tire pressure and sealant.
+Having a colour pop or colour-coordinated bar end is also appealing, as these come in 12 colour options.
+They are the most involved in fitting into drop bars and also the slowest to remove.
+Utilizing the 4mm hex to get a comforting, snug install also means you need the 4mm to get the tools out of the bar ends.
+It’s not a complicated ordeal, but it is potentially an issue of lost time, tyre pressure, and sealant.

 Best for bikepacking